Permits and Applications

 If your fence or landscaping is located in the right-of-way and within seven feet of the road edge, it needs to be removed.
 If it is located beyond this area, you need to apply for a Right-of-Way Encroachment Permit Application by submitting a site plan showing the location and type of landscaping to the Development Services Division, Right-of-Way Section located at 4700 Elmore Road.

-There is a $115 non-refundable application fee and a $300 annual encroachment permit fee for any permitted encroachments in the right-of-way.
+There is a $120 non-refundable application fee for any permitted encroachments in the right-of-way.
 The permit shall be valid between January 1 or the date of issuance and December 31 of the year in which it is issued.
 Click here for the permit application (Click here for free Adobe Acrobat Reader).

 You may have had your fence or landscaping for many years, but you are required to bring it into compliance with current municipal code.
 There are no grandfather rights for non-permitted encroachments in the right-of-way.
 Past practice was to give a notice to remove encroachments or require a permit for only those that were a safety hazard or that enforcement officers noticed within the first year after construction.
 This practice seemed to encourage citizens to build without obtaining a permit.